-The average student attention span is, well, pretty low.
+The average student attention span can be, well, pretty low.
 How can we keep them engaged before, during and after class?

 What is ‘microlearning’?

-Microlearning is a way of delivering education in small learning units, typically allowing students to control their own learning, at their own pace.
+Microlearning is a way of delivering lessons in small learning units, typically allowing students to control their own learning, at their own pace.

 Why is microlearning important?